satoshin21/Anima/README.md

 # Anima
 Anima is chainable Layer-Based Animation library for Swift3.<br>
-It support to make sequensial and groouped animation more easily.
+It support to make sequential and grouped animation more easily.

 <img src="./img/eyecatch.gif" width=700px>